werdnakof/DatabaseNotes/12_-_Parallel_Databases.md

 ### Query Shipping
 ![](https://github.com/werdnakof/DatabaseNotes/blob/master/images/query-shipping.png?raw=true)

-We try to push as much of the operators to each partition, shifting all the processing to each partition node (parallel)
+- We try to push as much of the operators to each partition, shifting all the processing to each partition node (parallel)
+- Network traffic is minimised
+- In practise, a mixture of query shipping and data shipping are employed